 He moves fast in his spare time, too.
 Joe is an avid long-distance runner (and has won a marathon), a bird hunter, a camper with his two boys—and if he had the time, he’d love to be a pilot.

-- Drafted and negotiated construction contract for church and school project in Austin.
+- Drafted and negotiated construction contract on behalf of owner for hospitality project in Fredericksburg, Texas.

-- Drafted and negotiated construction contract for retail shopping center in San Antonio.
+- Drafted and negotiated construction contract for expansive East Austin office campus.